2024 Pacific Northwest Preservation Field School

 September 8–13

-Additional Topics: Preservation Primer
+Additional Topic: Preservation Primer

 Tuition and Credits

 Tuition includes all training sessions, evening presentations, field trips, meals, and lodging.
 For an additional fee, Field School participants can earn two graduate or undergraduate level credits from the University of Oregon Continuing and Professional Education for each repeatable one-week session.
 Grading is on a pass/no pass basis.
+AIA continuing education credits available upon request.

 Sessions 1 and 2